Ewa-Anna/Bookstore/README.md

 12.	:heavy_check_mark: **Book Ratings**: Allow users to rate books on a scale and provide detailed feedback.
 Display average ratings.
 12. **Sorting functionality**: Enable users to sort reviews by rating or date.
 13.	**Social Media Sharing**: Implement social sharing buttons to encourage users to share their favorite books, reviews, and recommendations on social media platforms.
-14.	**Discounts and Promotions**: Run promotional campaigns, offer discounts, and provide coupon codes during special events or holidays to attract more users and boost sales.
+14.	:heavy_check_mark: **Discounts and Promotions**: Run promotional campaigns, offer discounts, and provide coupon codes during special events or holidays to attract more users and boost sales.
 15.	**Multi-Language Support**: Enable users to access the website in their preferred language.
 Implement a language selection feature and provide translations for book details and user interface elements.
 16.	**Author Pages**: Create dedicated pages for authors, showcasing their biography, other works, and a list of books authored by them.
 Users can explore books by their favorite authors.
 17.	**Book Bundles**: Offer book bundles or sets at discounted prices, encouraging users to purchase multiple related books together.